 The life cycle of grape hyacinths (Muscari botryoides) differs from that of other spring bulbs.
 Grape hyacinths send up foliage in fall.
 This foliage can get rather ratty-looking.
 But resist the temptation to cut back the unsightly leaves.
 Through photosynthesis, they are sending energy down into their bulbs, where it will be stored through winter.
 Flowers and new leaves pop up in spring, before the plants go dormant in summer.

 Grape hyacinths are a good choice for low-maintenance landscaping.
 Not only do voles not eat them, but they also last longer than do many other bulbs.
 With their tendency to naturalize, they'll also spread to fill in an area if left alone, or you can divide them and transplant them to other areas of the yard.Continue to 5 of 10 below.

 05 of 10

 Few flowers are better suited to woodland gardens than are daffodils (Narcissus).
-As poisonous plants, voles are repelled by them (as are all other pests, so you don't have to watch over them carefully to ensure that squirrels, etc. aren't bothering them).
-They want full sun, but the full-sun requirement isn't as difficult to meet as it is for many plants, since daffodils bloom in spring, meaning they can be grown under deciduous trees: They will get enough sun in the spring (before the trees leaf out) to grow and acquire the nutrients they need for the growing season.
+As poisonous plants, voles are repelled by them, as are all other pests.
+They want full sun, but the full-sun requirement isn't as difficult to meet as it is for many plants, since daffodils bloom in spring.
+They can be grown under deciduous trees since they'll get enough sun (before the trees leaf out) to acquire the nutrients they need for the growing season.